jcconnell/python-magicseaweed/README.md

 *class* ForecastDataBlock
 ---------------------------------------------

-Contains data about a forecast over time and the HTTP response from the Magicseaweed.
+Contains data about a forecast over time and the HTTP response from Magicseaweed.

 **Attributes**
   - **http_headers**